SirToffski/WireGuard-Ligase/README.md

   - [x] Add an option for a quick hands-free server deployment / host configuration.
 Especially useful for people who dont want to answer a lot of questions and are not too fussy about naming clients, etc.
   - [x] Customize server config depending on the distro in use (Arch vs Ubuntu, vs RHEL, etc)
   - [ ] Add option to configure other UNIX OS types (such as OpenBSD) - work in progress.
     * FreeBSD support has been implemented.
+  - [ ] Add IPv6 suport.

 ## Disclaimer